 These have been seen as essential nutrients for our optimal health and vigor for a long time now.
 Many minerals are required in very tiny amounts in the body.
 We refer to them as trace minerals.

 Minerals are going to be defined as inorganic elements that are needed.

-For athletes, minerals are going to be just as important as the vitamins from the last chapters, and the metabolite factors.
-The current research says that athletes may need higher doses of minerals, but there is no real benefit toward the use of mega doses in them.
+For athletes, minerals will be just as important as the vitamins from the last chapters and the metabolite factors.
+The current research says that athletes may need higher doses of minerals, but there is no real benefit to using mega doses in them.

 Significance of Minerals for Athletes:

-- Minerals are necessary for the normal metabolism, growth, and health of our bodies.
+- Minerals are necessary for our bodies’ normal metabolism, growth, and health.

 - The proper intake is needed to perform well and maintain health.